Dr. Aviva S.F. CHOW 周聖峰

-- Pharmaceutical Society of Japan (PSJ) Travelship Award (2010)
+- Pharmaceutical Society of Japan (PSJ) Travelship Award for AAPS Annual Meeting (2010)

-- Short-term Visiting Research Scholar, Department of Pharmaceutics, College of Pharmacy, University of Minnesota (2009)
+- Visiting Research Scholar, Department of Pharmaceutics, College of Pharmacy, University of Minnesota (2009)

-- Development of novel dry cocrystal powder formulations for improved pulmonary drug delivery
+- Development of novel dry cocrystal powder formulations for nasal/pulmonary drug delivery

 - Nanoparticle-based drug delivery systems for superior therapeutic outcomes